umbraco/UmbracoDocs/new-backoffice/tutorials/creating-your-first-extension.md

 ## Extension with Vite, Typescript, and Lit

-Umbraco recommends building extensions with a setup using TypeScript and a build tool such as Vite.
-Umbraco uses the library Lit for building web components which we will be using throughout this guide.
+You now have a working extension with a dashboard Web Component written in plain JavaScript and no build tool.
+However, Umbraco recommends building extensions with a setup using TypeScript and a build tool such as [Vite](https://vitejs.dev).
+Umbraco uses the library [Lit](https://lit.dev) for building web components which we will be using throughout this guide.

 ### Getting Started With Vite

+{% hint style="info" %}
+If you want to learn more about Vite, you can read the [Vite Package Setup](../extending/development-flow/vite-package-setup.md) article.
+It will go into more detail about the setup and how to use Vite with Umbraco.
+For this tutorial, we will only cover the basics and assume you have no Vite setup yet.
+{% endhint %}

 Vite comes with a set of really good presets to get you quickly up and running with libraries and languages.
 Examples: Lit, Svelte, and vanilla Web Components with both JavaScript and TypeScript.
 We will use their preset of Lit and TypeScript.

-Find a place where you want to keep your source files, this could be a new `src` folder under the `App_Plugins/my-package` folder you created before.
+Find a place where you want to keep your source files, this could be a new folder under the `App_Plugins/my-package` folder you created before.

 {% hint style="info" %}
 Be aware that any files in the `App_Plugins` folder are publicly available.
 If you want to keep your source files private, you should create a new folder outside of the `App_Plugins` folder.
 Your source files could be in a whole new project where you build your extension and then copy the build files to the `App_Plugins` folder.